gillesfabre34/genese-angular/projects/genese-angular/README.md

 }
 ```

-You will simply need to define your Genese model like this :
+In this case, you simply need to define your Genese model like this :
 ```
 export class Book = {
     [key: string]: {
-        country: string,
+        country?: string,
-        name: string
+        name?: string
     } = {
         gnIndexableType: {
             country: '',